 It starts with just two people reading a 10-minute play over coffee.
 It’s fun, so they do it again.
 And again.
 It gets to be a habit.
 They do it with other people, who do the same.
 It spreads like wildfire.
 Some start reading longer plays, discover that dramatic art is literature, and form groups that gather regularly—like book clubs, only better.

 The role of CR/I is to promote and facilitate cold reads wherever there’s a spark of interest.
-We reach out to readers, encourage them to join (or form) groups, invite them to join our collective, network—and spread the word.
+We reach out to readers, encourage them to join (or form) local groups, invite them to become part of our world-wide mission to make reading plays with friends an international pastime.

 As this grassroots movement grows, it creeps into the culture.
 Schools incorporate it into their curricula, not only as dramatic literature (at last, along with poetry and prose), but to improve reading and speaking skills, spark imagination, inspire creativity—reading aloud is good for the brain!